ihmccreery/sjfnw/README.md

 ## Git workflow

+#### Commits

+- Try to keep commits pretty granular - group related changes into commits rather than one huge commit at the end
+- First line of the commit message should be a short overview of the changes
+- Use the commit body to give more detail and/or [link issues](https://help.github.com/articles/closing-issues-via-commit-messages/) if applicable

-Branches
+#### Branches

-- `master` represents code that is production-ready
-- `develop` is the main integration branch, so we can make sure our changes work together before pushing them to `master`
-- When working on a feature/change, create a new branch based off of `develop`:
+`master` is the main branch\*. - To start, avoid ever pushing directly to `master`.
+Instead, when working on a feature/change, create a new branch:

 ```
-  git checkout develop
+  git checkout master
   git pull
   git checkout -b new-feature
 ```

-Commits
-- Try to keep commits pretty granular
-- First line should be a short overview of the changes
-- Use the commit body to give more detail and/or [link issues](https://help.github.com/articles/closing-issues-via-commit-messages/) if applicable

-See [this post](http://nvie.com/posts/a-successful-git-branching-model/) for more details on the general git branching model we're going for.
+When your changes are ready, open a [pull request](https://help.github.com/articles/using-pull-requests/) so the code can be reviewed and merged into master.

+\* _We can add a `develop` branch if needed, but for now it doesn't seem necessary_

 ## Database management